 3. Nova Scotia Duck Tolling Retriever

-This mouth full of a name belongs to a pup that has a smile a mile wide.
+The next red dog breed on our list is the Nova Scotia Duck Tolling Retriever.
+This mouthful of a name belongs to a pup that has a smile a mile wide.
 As part of the sporting group, this medium to large-sized breed has long, soft fur that blows in the wind as he streaks by.
 This pup has endless energy, is super friendly, and aims to please.
 They love to play fetch or engage in any physical activity.

 That being said, this is not the best pet if you live in an apartment.
 They need a considerable amount of daily exercise plus mental stimulation.
 The Duck Toller is an intelligent, friendly, and affection pooch, with floppy ears that will melt your heart.